otrv4/otrv4/otrv4.md

   'our_dh': our DH ephemeral key pair.
   'their_dh': their DH ephemeral public key.
   'mix_key': the SHA3-256 of the DH shared secret previously computed.
-  'mac_keys_to_reveal': the mac keys to be revealed in next data message sent.
+  'mac_keys_to_reveal': the MAC keys to be revealed in next data message sent.
 ```

 The previously mentioned state variables are incremented and the key variable